Plone consultant and founder of Jazkarta, Plone4Artists and the Boston Plone users group.

 - develop a "media kit" for Plone with brochures and other marketing material targeting different audiences

-I would be honored to serve on the Plone board and will do everything I can to help Plone grow and prosper.
+I intend to continue my efforts promoting Plone and I have a particular goal in 2007/8 to be more active in the blogosphere.
+I would be honored to serve on the Plone board for a second term and will do everything I can to help Plone grow and prosper.
+I thank you for your consideration.